a-kuduvalli/ADS-502-Final-Team-Project/README.md

 ### Modelling
 - Feature selection done manually, using results from decision-tree based importance bar graph and correlation heatmap
 - Classifiers: Decision trees (CART and C5.0), Logistic Regression, Naïve Bayes, Random Forest
-- Models evaluated using `Accuracy`, `Error Rate`, `Sensitivity`, `Precision`, and `F1`, `F2`, and `F0.5` scores
+- Models evaluated using Accuracy, Error Rate, Sensitivity, Precision, and F1, F2, and F0.5 scores

-Challenges faced: Grouping one-hot encoded dummy variables into original features for feature importance bar graph, interpreting results of dummy variables
+Challenges faced: Kaggle's original Spaceship Titanic dataset included unlabeled test records and could not be used for model evaluation.
+For the purpose of this project, the training data (renamed as `spaceship.csv`) was partitioned using a 75/25 train-test split was used.
+Other challenges included grouping one-hot encoded dummy variables into original features for feature importance bar graph.

 ## License
 [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)